 Indoor air quality is a big problem in the 21st century both here and abroad.
 As homes become better sealed against the elements, the importance of having clean air increases.
 Without you even knowing, your air duct system could be contaminated with particulates that are harmful to you and your family.
 Each time the HVAC system turns on, it can circulate dust, dust mites, animal dander, pollen, and bacteria throughout the air inside your home.
 Below are a few statistics that help drive home the seriousness of the IAQ crisis:

 By selecting R&L Heating and Cooling to combat your air pollution problems, you and your family will reap a variety of benefits:

 A lot of people in Allen Park have an air quality issue but don't realize it.
 They might just chalk it up to things like high pollen counts and general fatigue.
-But, if you notice the following issues, it's worth getting an air quality analysis done:
+But, if you regularly notice the following, it's worth getting an air quality analysis done:

 How do you know what services you’ll need if you don’t set a baseline?
 Our comprehensive air quality tests check your air for pollutants, VOCs, and humidity issues.
 Taking only 30 minutes or so, they’re a great option for people already getting work done by our HVAC experts.